 - or qualification through extensive practical professional or scholarly experience of an appropriate kind

 and acceptance as a candidate for the degree.

-For full-time students the Master of Museum and Heritage Studies is a two-year programme of study.
+For full-time students the Master of Museum and Heritage Practice is a twelve month programme of study.
 It is suggested that study should be structured as follows:

 Three taught courses and a practicum: